Exercises: Finding line equations

 For the gradient, you then get by substituting:

-Now plug the calculated values of m and t into the general form:
+Now plug the calculated values of and into the general form:

 Set up the general form of a linear function.